-- Changes to your blood chemistry – the levels of calcium, sodium and potassium may be lower or higher than normal.
-You may not have any symptoms from this but you will have regular blood tests to check the levels of these minerals
+- Changes to your blood chemistry – the levels of calcium, sodium and potassium may be lower or higher than normal

 - Slow heart beat

-- An increased risk of certain blood disorders (acute myeloid leukaemia and myelodysplastic syndromes) – this affects 2 to 4 out of 100 people (2 – 4%)
+- An increased risk of certain blood disorders (acute myeloid leukaemia and myelodysplastic syndromes) – this affects 2 to 4 out of 100 people (2 to 4%)

 Fewer than 1 in 100 people have these effects.

-- Low levels of thyroid hormones leading to causes weight gain, tiredness and a lack of energy
+- Low levels of thyroid hormones leading to weight gain, tiredness and a lack of energy

 - Low sex drive and men may have difficulty getting an erection

-- High uric acid levels in the blood due to the breakdown of tumour cells (tumour lysis syndrome) – you will have regular blood tests to check your uric acid levels and may have a tablet called allopurinol to take.
+- High uric acid levels in the blood due to the breakdown of tumour cells (tumour lysis syndrome) – you may have a tablet called allopurinol to take.
 Drinking plenty of fluids helps to flush out the excess uric acid

 - An allergic reaction – let your nurse know if you have any skin rashes, itching, swelling of the eyes, mouth or face, or difficulty breathing